Pontiac G5 Model Overview

 Pontiac G5 Questions

-About the Pontiac G5
+Older Pontiac G5

 Ostensibly replacing the Sunfire in the compact car segment, Pontiac released the 2-door coupe G5 in the U.S. for 2007.
 Billed as their lowest-priced offering, and almost identical to the Chevy Cobalt, it has been sold for the past two years in Canada as the Pursuit.